otomatikmuhendis/aclockworkengineer/_posts/2017-12-16-software-craftsmanship.md

 We cannot pass the field of psychology here, if you think that you are already a master then it is good to keep in mind the Dunning-Kruger effect.

 **Dunning-Kruger Effect**: It is a cognitive bias wherein people of low ability suffer from illusory superiority, mistakenly assessing their cognitive ability as greater than it is.

+### Productive Partnership
+It is about making the users a part of production.
+If you dont think them as customer who checks your work and pays your salary, you can work with them like your partner.
+Like in the pair programming; if I do pair programming with one of my team mate than I can easily review her code and she would not feel any awkwardness to be reviewed.

+## Sources
+The Pragmatic Programmer: From Journeyman to Master by Andrew Hunt

+Software Craftsmanship: The New Imperative by Pete McBreen

+Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman by Dave Hoover

+Mastery: The Keys to Success and Long-Term Fulfillment by George Leonard

+The Craftsman by Richard Sennett